verbruggenalex/docker-php-theia/README.md

     volumes:
       # Mount path as is for xdebug.
       - ${PWD}:${PWD}
-      # Mount a folder with additional plugins for theia.
-      - ./plugins:/plugins
       # Mount your SSH folder for git purposes.
       - ~/.ssh:/home/docker/.ssh
 ```